Azure/aztfexport/README.md

 The command will automatically identify the Terraform resource type (e.g. correctly identifies above resource as `azurerm_linux_virtual_machine`), and import it into state file and generate the Terraform configuration.

+> ❗Currently, data plane only resources are not supported.

 ### Terrafy a Resource Group

 `aztfy resource-group [option] <resource group name>` terrafies a resource group and its including resources by its name.
 Depending on whether `--batch` is used, it can work in either interactive mode or batch mode.